 When you go to download video from your GoPro’s memory card, you might have noticed that there are some other files on there in addition to the MP4 video file.
 They have the same filename but a different extension.

-What is an LRV file?
+What is an LRV File on GoPro?

-These are what you’re actually seeing through the GoPro app when you play back the video.
+These are what you actually see through the GoPro app when you play back the video.

 The reason these are used rather than the original MP4 videos comes down to filesize.
-The high-resolution video files that the GoPro shoots creates very large files.
-For instance, 1 minute of 4K30 with Protune on generates a file about 450MB in size.
-Trying to stream that over wifi to your phone app not only strains the speed fo the wifi connection, but it also consumes a lot of CPU processing power and therefore eats into the battery life of both your camera and phone.
+The high-resolution video files that the GoPro shoots create very large files.
+For instance, 1 minute of 4K30 with Protune or High Bitrate enabled generates a file about 450MB in size.
+Trying to stream that over wifi to your phone app not only strains the speed of the wifi connection, but it also consumes a lot of CPU processing power and therefore eats into the battery life of both your camera and phone.
+The LRV version is much lower resolution and much lower bitrate.
 The LRV version of the same video comes to around 20MB.
 That’s much easier to work with.

 If you want to take a look at exactly what the LRV file looks like, most apps can’t play that file extension directly.
-But just change the file extension from LRV to MP4 and it’ll play back like a normal video file.
+But just change the file extension from LRV to MP4, and it’ll play back like a normal video file.

 Do I Need to Save LRV and THM Files?

 Not really.
 The MP4 files are the important ones.

 The LRV and THM are used as temporary utility files and contain no useful information beyond the original MP4.
 So if you have the MP4 files, you’re all set.
 The others are only used by the GoPro mobile app.